What I'm up to - November 2022

 Writing

 My second round edits on The Disaster Club went down well and we decided to go on submission in November.
-So it’s out in the world now and (hopefully) being read by editors.
-I’m really happy with the draft and pretty hopeful for this book, although as ever being on sub’ is a special kind of inbox-watching limbo.
+So it's out in the world now and (hopefully) being read by editors.
+I'm really happy with the draft and pretty hopeful for this book, although as ever being 'on sub' is a special kind of inbox-watching limbo.

 One thing that I thought I was prepared for as a writer was the reality of being on sub (the industry term for sending your book out to editors).
 It seemed to me like it would be a repeat of the waiting-and-hoping exercise of querying when you're trying to find an agent.
 But it's both easier (because you have the support and advice of your agent who is advocating for you and your book) and way harder (because there's nothing you can do to influence the process aside from keep writing).
 When you're querying, you can at least send out more queries to feel like you have a little control, or fiddle with your pitch, or do some research and add to your query list.
 Not when you're on sub.
 You just have to wait.